tylim88/Firelord/README.md

 any `orderBy` that is not follow `where` clause does not abide by rule and limitation mentioned above.

+Tips: to make thing easier, whenever you want to use `where` + `orderBy`, use the shorthand form (see example code below).

 ```ts
 // import users